genial-framework/Environment/CONTRIBUTING.md

 # Contributing Guidelines
 I am glad people like you are looking at the contibuting guidelines becuase we need people to help make Genial Framework the best.
 This repository is in charge of converting th env configuration values into a custom array that can be accessed through a global `env` function.
 The only thing we require when contributing is you apply to our coding standard.
 ## Coding Standard
-- Space before and after namespace
+- Space before and after namespace.
-- The comment block header on all files
+- The comment block header on all files.

   https://github.com/Genial-Framework/Env/blob/master/commentBlock
-- No empty lines inside global functions including class functions
+- No empty lines inside global functions including class functions.
-- Empty line before and after each function inside classes
+- Empty line before and after each function inside classes.
-- Put the bracket on a new line when starting a `class`, `function`, `trait`, `interface`, `if`, etc
+- Put the bracket on a new line when starting a `class`, `function`, `trait`, `interface`, `if`, etc.
-- When doing `else`, `elseif`, `catch`, or any of that needs to be on the same line as the statement and the ending bracket needs to be on a new line
+- When doing `else`, `elseif`, `catch`, or any of that needs to be on the same line as the statement and the ending bracket needs to be on a new line.

 ```
 if ()